rkcmorley/little_zebra_foundation/README.md

 Day One
 --------------
-Created the HTML structure for the webpage
+- Created the HTML structure for the webpage
+- Edited images with Adobe Photoshop

 Day Two and Three
 --------------